droundy/thesis-pommerenck/gas-adsorption/referee-response.md

     manifestly have no impact on the property we are studying, which is volumetric storage capacity.
 Others of course do impact the volumetric storage capacity of a material, but do not relate to an upper bound specifically.

-TODO: We do add a discussion of the pore volume fraction and how it can constrained by our upper bound, to make more clear the range of applications of our bound.
-TODO: We can put a lower bound on pore volume fraction contingent on the maximum density having a given value.
-    It will take some explanation, but I think is worthwhile.
+    As discussed in the second and third paragraphs of the results section, our results do put a lower bound of 85% on the void fraction for any porous material that will meet the ARPA-E target for methane volumetric deliverable capacity, and a lower bound of 94% for a material reaching the DOE ULTIMATE target for hydrogen at 298K.
+These results *can* guide exploration, if we assume that reaching those targets is the goal.

 The other suggestion of Referee 1 is that we clearly state the capacity that we report, as discussed by Parilla et al.